Greetings friends, how about a peek at a few upgrades in our master bedroom ? It all started with wanting to lighten the fabric on the

 I didn’t want the new window panels to compete with the detail on the wall, so I opted for simple store bought 95” linen blend curtains from BB&B. Our bedroom faces east and gets dark later in the day, so I wanted something wispy and soft to allow for plenty of light.

 On the mister’s side, there was a need for storage but the space only allowed for a shallow piece of furniture because of his closet door, so we replaced his old dark bedside table with this bookcase from Home Decorators.
-I mentioned the new lamps earlier this week.
+I mentioned the

 The decorative ampersand is from Restoration Hardware, where I also purchased the Linen Quilt with a gift card.
 The white shams with scroll detail I’ve had for several years, they used to live in our guest room, but I’ve reclaimed them for us!
 Orchid pillow covers and lamb’s wool pillow both from West Elm.